-WHEREAS, researchers at the University of Florida believe it is too early to ease restrictions without enhanced testing in place and that such testing is not currently in place and that COVID-19 will be present in the population for a long time2; and
+WHEREAS, researchers at the University of Florida believe it is too early to ease restrictions without enhanced testing in place and that such testing is not currently in place and that COVID-19 will be present in the population for a long time; and

-WHEREAS, COVID-19 is spread through airborne transmission from individuals sneezing, speaking and coughing and infectious droplet nuclei can spread for a great distance, although how far and for how long is not fully understood at present3; and
+WHEREAS, COVID-19 is spread through airborne transmission from individuals sneezing, speaking and coughing and infectious droplet nuclei can spread for a great distance, although how far is not fully understood at present; and

-WHEREAS, a meta-analysis funded by the World Health Organization4 supports the use of social distancing and facial coverings to avoid transmission of COVID-19; and
+WHEREAS, a meta-analysis funded by the World Health Organization supports the use of social distancing and facial coverings to avoid transmission of COVID-19; and

-WHEREAS, the World Health Organization on June 5th 2020 changed their position on the use of facial coverings to support their use5, and
+WHEREAS, the World Health Organization on June $5^{th}$ 2020 changed their position on the use of facial coverings to support their use, and

-WHEREAS, on April 29, 2020, Governor DeSantis issued Executive Order 20-1126 (Phase 1: Safe.
+WHEREAS, on April 29, 2020, Governor DeSantis issued Executive Order 20-112 (Phase 1: Safe.
 Smart.
 Step-by-Step.
 Plan for Florida's Recovery) designed to ease some restrictions established by Executive Order 20-91 in the first phase of a plan to fully reopen the State, effective May 4, 2020; and